TheUltraBadDuck/ATerribleNachOSProgramming/README.md

 Currently the project is done mostly for the project in my university.
-You can see some of the detail in the code and even use it (just do not copy completely if you do not understand, and you know, plagilarism)
+You can see some of the detail in the code and even use it (just do not copy completely if you do not understand, and you know, plagiarism)

 This site is for ones who have contacted NachOS for a long time.